abinit/abinit/doc/developers/yaml_tools_api.md

 required to register the tag and the associated class in the python code.
 Further details about this procedure can be found below.
 An example will help clarify.
-Let's assume we want to implement the output of the `!ETOT` dictionary with the different components of the total free energy.
+Let's assume we want to implement the output of the `!Etot` dictionary with the different components of the total free energy.
 <!--
 The workflow is split in two parts.
 The idea is to separate the computation from the composition of the document, and separate the composition of the